-Meanwhile, about 815 million people do not have enough food to lead a healthy, active life, and nearly 25 percent of people in developing countries are undernourished, according to the World Food Program.
+Meanwhile, about 815 million people do not have enough food to lead a healthy, active life, and nearly 25% of people in developing countries are undernourished, according to the World Food Programme.

 “In a world of 7 billion people, set to grow to 9 billion by 2050, wasting food makes no sense — economically, environmentally, and ethically,” says Achim Steiner, U.N. undersecretary general and U.N. environment program executive director.

 Food loss is “the decrease in quality or quantity of food,” the FAO reports.
 Within that is food waste, defined as food fit for human consumption that is thrown out or used in other ways.

 In low-income countries, most food loss happens due to limited harvesting capabilities, poor storage, or deficiencies in transportation, processing, or infrastructure.